AI Exam

 Chronic Kidney Disease

-- Effective management of metabolic syndrome components is vital to slow renal deterioration.
+- Managing metabolic components is key to preserving renal function.

 Cardiovascular–Kidney–Metabolic (CKM) Syndrome

-- Multidisciplinary management and attention to social determinants of health are key to optimising outcomes.
+- Social determinants of health are critical to address.

 Reproductive and Endocrine Effects

-- Hormonal therapy may improve metabolic parameters and reproductive health in selected patients.
+- Hormone therapy may improve outcomes in selected individuals.

 Osteoarthritis